bc-themes-studio/boostrablogger/README.md

 ## Documentation

-Boostrablogger's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://github.com/luckmoshy/bootstrablogger>.
-The docs may also be [run locally](docs/getting-started/build-tools.md#local-documentation).
+Boostrablogger's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <https://github.com/luckmoshy/bootstrablogger>).

 ## Contributing